roryprimrose/roryprimrose.github.io/_posts/2008-12-03-getting-rhino-mock-to-return-a-new-mock-type-for-the-same-interface.md

 ---
-title: Getting Rhino mock to return a new mock type for the same interface categories : .Net tags : Dependency Injection, RhinoMock, Unit Testing
+title: Getting Rhino mock to return a new mock type for the same interface
+categories: .Net
+tags: Dependency Injection, RhinoMock, Unit Testing
 date: 2008-12-03 13:31:00 +10:00
 ---